seba-1511/randopt/README.md

 ```shell
 pip install randopt
 ```
-or clone this repo and `python setup.py develop`.
+or clone this repo and `python setup.py install`.

 # Usage
 Here's a short example on how to use `randopt`.